A-Gr33n/Milestone-Project-3/README.md

   1. Go to Heroku and navigate to the Deploy tab
   2. In the deployment method section, select "Connect to GitHub"
-  3. Search for this repo by typing Milestone Project 3 and click Connect 4.Click Enable Automatic Deploys
+  3. Search for this repo by typing Milestone Project 3 and click Connect
+  4. Click Enable Automatic Deploys
   5. In the Manual deploy , leave the branch on main and select Deploy Branch
   6. Click on the "more" (dropdown) button and select "Run Console"
   7. Type python3 into the console and click Run
   8. A terminal will show up in the terminal type in the command "from taskmanager import db" then "db.create_all()"
   9. Exit the Python terminal, by typing "exit()" and hitting enter, and close the console.
-  10. Once the app is up and running so click on the "Open app" then the app will run.
+  10. Once the app is up and running, click on the "Open app" then the app will run.

 ---
 ## Credits